a) Fibres are like tiny, flexible threads that can be found in different materials. They can be really thin and are important for making fabrics.

 b) If someone working in the wool industry inhales or comes into contact with anthrax spores, it can lead to the development of sorter's disease.
 This disease can have severe symptoms and, in rare cases, can be fatal.

 c) To prevent the risks of anthrax infection, safety precautions and measures are taken in the wool industry.
-These may include wearing protective clothing, using proper ventilation in work areas, practising good hygiene, and following guidelines for handling and processing wool to minimize exposure to the bacterium.
+These may include wearing protective clothing, using proper ventilation in work areas, practising good hygiene, and following guidelines for handling and processing wool to minimise exposure to the bacterium.

 2. Dust and Allergies